 TURNOVER RATES: (Employers were asked to provide local analysis of reasons for leaving and trends that may be emerging.
-They were also asked to provide annual turnover {loss of employees to other competitor employers} ratio to the existing staff complement {budgeted positions} in the given occupation.).
+They were also asked to provide annual turnover {loss of employees to other competitor employers} ratio to the existing staff complement {budgeted positions} in the given occupation.)

-Of the regions that track and report turnover, the following data is reported from this review:
+Of the regions that track and report turnover, the following data was reported for this review:

-- Last 12 months 18 (other employment 7; domestic/family 6; retirement 3; other reasons 2) - Previous 12 months 21 (other reasons 8; other employment 7; retirement 3; change of occupation)
+- Last 12 months 15 (7 other employment; 2 retirement; 6 not specified). - Previous 12 months = 22 (6 other employment; 7 retirement; 1 family/domestic reason; 8 not specified).